MarcoMuellner/domaindrivenjs/docs/examples/e-commerce.md

 ## Conclusion

-This example demonstrates how Domainify can be used to build a complete domain model for an e-commerce application.
+This example demonstrates how DomainDrivenJS can be used to build a complete domain model for an e-commerce application.
 The model includes:

 - **Value Objects**: Money, Address, Email, OrderLineItem, CartItem
 - **Entities**: ProductVariant, Customer